Dre Campbell Farm

 1. Rake Up Fallen Debris

-Fallen debris can have the spores lingering around, allowing them to overwinter and re-infect plants the next growing season.
-As such, take up fallen leaves and fruits.
+Fallen debris can leave the spores lingering, allowing them to overwinter and re-infect plants the next growing season.
+As such, take up fallen leaves and fruit.

 2. Cover Soil With Mulch

-This method is great for treating bacterial leaf spot, as splashing water moves bacteria.
+This method treats bacterial leaf spot diseases, as splashing water moves bacteria.

-You can buy mulch from your local garden center, or if you’re feeling adventurous, you can make your own mulch from leaves, grass clippings, or even bark chips.
-Just make sure to keep it about 2 to 3 inches thick so that it does its job properly.
+You can buy mulch from your local garden center, or if you’re feeling adventurous, you can make mulch from leaves, grass clippings, or even bark chips.
+Just keep it about 2 to 3 inches thick so that it does its job correctly.

 3. Prune Plants

-Leaf spot can result in some defoliation of a plant [2].
+Leaf spots can result in some plant defoliation [2].
 So it’s important to nip it in the bud (so to speak) and take care of it as soon as you see the symptoms.

 One way to do this is to prune your plants regularly.
-This means removing heavily affected leaves and getting rid of them.
-It might seem like a lot of work, but it’s worth it to protect your plants from further damage.
+So, remove branches with heavily affected leaves and get rid of them.

 The fungus that contributes to this problem loves to grow in humid environments, so keeping the leaves of your plants dry is key.
-Not only will this improve air circulation, but it’ll also make your plants look nicer.
+This will improve air circulation and make your plants look nicer.

 4. Baking Soda

-As mentioned earlier, a baking soda solution works great as a leaf spot fungus treatment.
+As mentioned, a baking soda solution works excellently as a leaf spot fungus treatment.

 5. Keep Foliage Dry

 Keeping foliage dry is key to preventing spotted leaves.
-This is especially crucial when dealing with leaf spot on houseplants.
+This is especially crucial when dealing with leaf spots on houseplants.

-A good rule is to water your plants in the morning, so the moisture will evaporate from the leaves.
-And if it’s raining, you might want to skip watering altogether.
+A good rule is to water your plants in the morning so the moisture will evaporate from the leaves.
+And if it’s raining, you should skip watering altogether.

-Too much moisture can also lead to leaf spot, as the moist leaves provide the perfect environment for the fungal spores to thrive.
+Too much moisture can also lead to leaf spots, as the moist leaves provide the perfect environment for the fungal spores to thrive.

 6. Neem Oil

-You can buy neem oil concentrate for plants at most garden stores, or you can order it online.
-Just make sure to follow the instructions carefully.
+You can buy neem oil concentrate for plants at most garden stores or order it online.
+Just follow the instructions carefully.

 Neem oil is perfect for treating leaf spot disease organically!